medimarket.com logo

 • Eat a varied diet!
 Reduce consumption of animal fats and proteins.

-• Some (medicinal) drugs increase edema.
-Avoid these.
+• Some (medicinal) drugs increase edema formation.
+Stop those.

-• Heat enhances edema formation.
+• Heat increases edema formation.
 Avoid sunbathing and hot baths.

 • Pay attention to skin care.
 Edematous skin is fragile.
-Protect your legs from injury, insect bites, and wounds.
-Pay special attention to nail care.
+Protect your feet from all injuries, insect bites, and wounds.
+Be especially careful when caring for nails.

 6. What should you do to improve?